Task Scheduling Optimization with Direct Constraints from a Tensor Network Perspective

-The chromosome crossover is performed by exchanging, within the same machine, the possible active tasks a number of times we choose between the two individuals, at random.
-Rule correction is applied to each individual each time it is created.
-This protocol is based on checking the rules already placed on the individual, if the constraints of the rules were included in the active tasks.
-If not, the rule is removed.
-For individuals with missing rules in their heritage, we add new rules that are compatible.

-The output of the algorithm will be a set of possible results sorted by how good they are.
+The chromosome crossover is performed by exchanging, within the same machine, the possible active tasks a number of times, chosen at random between the two individuals.
+The constraint correction is applied to each individual each time it is created.
+If a constraint cannot be activated, it is removed from the individual.
+For example, if the constraint requires a task that is not included in the individual.
+For individuals with missing constraints in their heritage, new compatible constraints are added.
+The output of the algorithm is a set of possible results sorted by their quality.